wkhere/stackless/Doc/library/functions.rst

    Calling :func:`super` without arguments is equivalent to ``super(this_class, first_arg)``.

-   There are two typical use cases for "super".
-In a class hierarchy with single inheritance, "super" can be used to refer to parent classes without naming them explicitly, thus making the code more maintainable.
+   There are two typical use cases for :func:`super`.
+In a class hierarchy with single inheritance, :func:`super` can be used to refer to parent classes without naming them explicitly, thus making the code more maintainable.
 This use closely parallels the use of "super" in other programming languages.

    The second use case is to support cooperative multiple inheritence in a dynamic execution environment.
 This use case is unique to Python and is not found in statically compiled languages or languages that only support single inheritance.
 This makes in possible to implement "diamond diagrams" where multiple base classes implement the same method.
 Good design dictates that this method have the same calling signature in every case (because the